 Furthermore, the deepest meaning of that day is what it says to me about how I am known.
 It's just a fact that I also could have been an envious chief priest or within the crowd calling for Jesus's death.
 After all, the NAME Jesus was sandpaper for years; I scoffed at and shunned those who talked reverently or even positively about him, about church, who wore crosses or affixed fish to their cars.
 Jesus represented establishment hypocrisy, zombie obedience, creative suffocation.

 How did my attitude develop unnoticed, unchecked, under the radar, to such an extent?
 Creeping beliefs, unexamined ideas, sneaky lies inculcated via an almost inaudible cultural whisper to the point that someone like me, priding myself on my intelligence, was in a delusional stupor.
-My own experience proves I could have been a Nazi, Jim Crow sustainer frolicking on the blood soaked roots of the Poplar trees, a Pilate, a Pharisee, a chief priest.
+My own experience proves I could have been a Nazi, a Klan member picnicking on the blood soaked roots of the Poplar trees, a Pilate, a Pharisee, a chief priest.
 Unwittingly, I worshiped various "counterfeit gods:" as Tim Keller calls them: hip mentors, artists, the approval of others, money, worldly success, creativity, looking good, feeling good, prestige by association, cool "toys."

 “Love without truth is sentimentality; it supports and affirms us but keeps us in denial about our flaws.
 Truth without love is harshness; it gives us information but in such a way that we cannot really hear it.
 God's saving love in Christ, however, is marked by both radical truthfulness about who we are and yet also radical, unconditional commitment to us." - Tim Keller

 In the very early morning, while it was still dark, the women went to the tomb, were spoken to by the angel, and discovered the body of Jesus was missing.
 The soldiers reported the same to the political authorities.
-Jesus then appeared bodily to thousands over a period of the next 40 days before ascending bodily into the sky.
+Jesus then visited thousands that day and over the next 40 days before ascending bodily into the sky.

 "To be known and not loved is our greatest fear.
 But to be fully known and truly loved is, well, a lot like being loved by God.
 It is what we need more than anything.
 It liberates us from pretense, humbles us out of our self-righteousness, and fortifies us for any difficulty life can throw at us.” - Tim Keller